stcorp/muninn/README.rst

 1. Login to the database used by the archive to be upgraded (e.g. using the psql command line tool included with Postgres).
-The connection details can be found in the archive configuration file (see section "Archive configuration file" if you are unfamiliar with these files).
+The connection details can be found in the archive configuration file (see section "Archive configuration files"_ if you are unfamiliar with these files).

    NB.
 Any occurence of "<schema name>" in any SQL statements found in this section should be substituted by the name schema name found in the archive